-The Georgia Department of Natural Resources is involved in regional restoration efforts for the shoal bass, Alabama shad, and the Gulf strain of striped bass.
-Shoal bass, as their name implies, inhabit large shoal areas.
-The removal of dams near Columbus has resulted in more shoal habitat.
-Creating passage for Alabama shad to move upstream through the lock system at Jim Woodruff Dam (Lake Seminole) has re-established these fish in upriver areas and provided them with important habitat for spawning and rearing young.
+13 Freeman, Byron J. et. al. Bluestripe Shiner, August 2009.
+Website visited October 13, 2010. www.georgiawildlife.com/sites/default/files/uploads/wildlife/nongame/pdf/accounts/fishes/cyprinella_callitaenia.pdf removal of dams near Columbus has resulted in more shoal habitat.
+Creating passage for Alabama shad to move upstream through the lock system at Jim Woodruff Dam (Lake Seminole) could help to re-establish these fish in upriver areas and provided them with important habitat for spawning and rearing young.
 Gulf striped bass are stocked and distributed throughout the region as an integral part of the region's sport fishery.
-These restoration programs are cooperative efforts between various combinations of: the states of Georgia, Florida, and Alabama, the U.S. Fish and Wildlife Service, the U.S. Army Corps of Engineers, the U.S. Geological Survey, the National Park Service, Auburn University, Georgia Power, and The Nature Conservancy.
+These restoration programs are cooperative efforts between various combinations of the States of Georgia, Florida, and Alabama, the USFWS, the USACE, the USGS, the National Park Service, Auburn University, Georgia Power, and The Nature Conservancy.